 Do I have to reside in one of the Powerball states in order to win?

 No, residency is not a requirement to play and win Powerball.
 As a matter of fact, in the past, residents of non-Powerball states and even residents of countries other than the US have won Powerball prizes in all Powerball prize categories, including the jackpot.

-On every page on US-Powerball.com, you’ll find a banner showing the current Powerball jackpot – just look on the left side of the page!
+On every page on US-Powerball.com, you’ll find a banner showing the current Powerball.

-Power Play is an option that is currently offered in all states that sell Powerball tickets except California.
-For an extra $1.00 per ticket you can multiply your original prize amount by 2 to 5 times if you win a non-jackpot prize.
+Power Play is an option that is currently offered in all states that sell Powerball tickets, with the exception of California.
+For an extra $1.00 per ticket, you can multiply your original prize amount by 2 to 5 times if you win a non-jackpot prize.
 The flexible Power Play option does not apply to the 2nd place prize; the $1 million prize can only be doubled to $2 million with the Power Play.

 Power Play is not available in California because of state law that requires all lottery prizes to be paid out on a pari-mutuel basis.

-A player must choose the Power Play option when they buy their Powerball ticket, and then the ticket must match one of the nine prize categories (except the jackpot) before the increased prize takes effect.
+A player must choose the Power Play option when they buy their Powerball ticket, and the ticket must match one of the 9 prize categories (except the jackpot) before the increased prize takes effect.
 Power Play costs an extra $1 per play.
-See How to Play US Powerball for more information.

 Powerball tickets can be purchased from authorized lottery retailers up until approximately 10:45 p.m.
 Eastern Time the day of the drawing.
 The exact purchase cutoff time varies by state, so please check with a lottery retailer in your state for the precise time.

 When do Powerball drawings take place?